1992–93 FA Premier League: Season summary

 Title holders Leeds United finished 17th, which was the lowest finish from a defending league champion since Ipswich Town finished 17th in 1962–63 after having won the title in 1961–62, and the lowest any top tier champions have so far finished in the Premier League.
 Leeds failed to win an away game in the league.
 The lowest a defending champion has finished since then has been 12th (Leicester City in 2016–17, having won the title in 2015–16).
+Liverpool, who had been the English league’s dominant force of the previous two decades with an honours list including 11 league titles between 1973 and 1990, finished a disappointing sixth, and had been in the bottom half of the table as late as March.

+In total 1,222 goals were scored, which until the 2023-24 Premier League, stood as a Premier League record, mainly due to significantly fewer number of games from 1995–96 season onward.
 The top scorer in the new Premier League was Teddy Sheringham, who found the net for Nottingham Forest in their opening game of the season before being sold to Tottenham Hotspur, scoring a further 21 goals for the North London side in the league.
 PFA Player of the Year was Paul McGrath of Aston Villa.
 FWA Player of the Year was Chris Waddle, who helped Sheffield Wednesday achieve runners-up spot in both of the cups after ending his three-year spell in France.
 PFA Young Player of the Year was Ryan Giggs, who won the award for the second year running, and also picked up a league title medal with Manchester United.

-On 26 January, Wimbledon hosted Everton at Selhurst Park in from of a crowd of just over 3,000.
-To date this remains the lowest attendance recorded at a Premier League match.
+On 26 January, Wimbledon hosted Everton at Selhurst Park in front of a crowd of just over 3,000.
+More than 30 years on, this remains the lowest attendance recorded at a Premier League match.
+Despite their frequently low attendances, Wimbledon managed to climb clear of the relegation battle during the second half of the season to finish 12th.

 Teams

 Twenty-two teams competed in the league – the top nineteen teams from the First Division and the three teams promoted from the Second Division.
 The promoted teams were Ipswich Town, Middlesbrough and Blackburn Rovers, returning to the top flight after an absence of six, three and twenty-six years respectively.
-They replaced Luton Town, Notts County and West Ham United, ending Luton Town's ten-year spell in the top flight, whilst both Notts County and West Ham United were relegated after only one year in the top flight.
+They replaced Luton Town, Notts County and West Ham United, who were relegated to the First Division, ending Luton Town's ten-year spell in the top flight, whilst both Notts County and West Ham United were relegated after only one year in the top flight.